galacean/galacean.github.io/docs/scene.md

 // Add a skybox background
 background.mode = BackgroundMode.Sky;
 const skyMaterial = (background.sky.material = new SkyBoxMaterial(engine)); // Set the material of skybox
-skyMaterial.textureCubeMap = textureCube; // Set the cube texture of material background.sky.mesh = PrimitiveMesh.createCuboid(engine, 2, 2, 2); // Set the mesh of the skybox
+skyMaterial.texture = textureCube; // Set the cube texture of material background.sky.mesh = PrimitiveMesh.createCuboid(engine, 2, 2, 2); // Set the mesh of the skybox
 ```